Fire Department

 2019

-In 2019 the Department purchased a new Rosenbauer Avenger.
-It is the first of it’s kind in the state of Indiana.
+In 2019 the Department purchased a new Rosenbauer (C.A.F.S.)
+Avenger.
+It was the first of it’s kind in the state of Indiana.

 TODAY

-Today the Department covers the Town of Markle, and four townships, Union, Rockcreek, Townships in Huntington County and Union and Rockcreek in Wells county.
+Today the Department provides services to the Town of Markle, Town of Uniondale, and four townships, Union, Rock Creek Townships in Huntington County and Union, Rock Creek Townships in Wells county.

-The Department presently has 30 fire service personnel.
+The Department presently has a roster of 32 personnel.